We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Moscow?

 Tuesday is currently, on average, the cheapest day to fly to Moscow.
 Flying on Friday will result in higher flight prices.

-Flights in the afternoon are typically the cheapest time of the day to fly to Moscow.
-Flights at noon are usually the most expensive.
+Flights in the evening are typically the cheapest time of the day to fly to Moscow.
+Flights in the morning are usually the most expensive.